flub78/multitenant/doc/code_generation.md

 The information from the schema are really useful but not sufficient to define all treatments to data types.
 For example a VARCHAR can be used to store a postal address, an email address or a name and in each case must be handled differently.

-The information fetched from the database schema is complemented by metadata information stored in the database itself in a table named metadata.
+The information fetched from the database schema is complemented by metadata information stored in the database itself. in a table named metadata.

 Or should the metadata be json encoded in the comment field of each column?
 This approach makes it more evident that the full data model is made from the schema plus additional metadata.
 Developers have to care about the two concepts at the same time.
 The only drawbacks of the storage in the comment column are, first the comment column may be used for real comments and second it may be inconvenient if the quantity and type of metadata become big.
 It may look like a trick but it is more convenient to store everything related to the data model in the same place.